AndrewAnnex/SpiceyPy/docs/other_stuff.rst

 Perplexing.
 What happened?

 The kernel files named in meta.tm did not include ephemeris data for Puck.
-When the SPK subsystem tried to evaluate Puck’s position, the evaluation failed due to lack of data, so an error signaled.
+When the SPK subsystem tried to evaluate Puck's position, the evaluation failed due to lack of data, so an error signaled.

 The above error signifies an absence of state information at ephemeris